flotiq/flotiq-ui-plugin-live-preview/Readme.md

 Define the URL template for your content pages.
 For example, you might use /post/{slug}, where {slug} corresponds to a specific field in your content type, such as the post's title or ID.
 You can also use nested fields, like {internal.createdAt}, or list fields, such as {addresses[0].city}.
 This flexibility allows you to customize how your content URLs are structured.

+### Next.js integration

+You can integrate live preview functionality into any project by responding to events sent by the Live Preview plugin during content editing.
+We've prepared a Next.js integration that allows you to add live preview support to your project in just a few steps.

+Documentation and setup instructions for integrating it into your Next.js project can be found in the [@floiq/nextjs-live-preview](https://www.npmjs.com/package/@flotiq/nextjs-live-preview) package.

 ## Development

 ### Quick start